 She went on to describe her view of real empowerment as containing context, a well thought-out strategy, and no sugar-coating.
 She didn’t want work to be easier; rather, she wanted her work to have more impact.
 This is the perfect scenario for frameworks like the North Star Framework.

 We arranged a short session with her, the VP of Product, the product manager on the team, a designer, and a data scientist from a different product within the company (a neutral third party can be a welcome addition).
 Within 30 minutes they were exploring some foundational company bets—things they all knew about but that they hadn’t really discussed.

 It turned out that the VP of Product was a natural at this kind of strategy gymnastics, but had never really had the opportunity to share that skill.
 The data scientist talked them out of getting too theoretical (“As much as I want to dig into this…”).
 The designer challenged some assumptions about their chosen value exchanges (“We don’t know that, and need to do more research”).
 In 60 minutes, they had a couple of North Star Metric candidates on the table.
 We skipped around the workshop format—trying Inputs, tweaking the North Star Metric, arguing about “the game,” and tweaking the formula.
 They were on their way.

-.
+We checked in with the senior engineer a couple of months later.
+Things weren’t perfect, but they were better.
 She didn’t “feel like [the team] was making stuff up anymore.”
 Though some features they shipped didn’t have the intended impact, the team learned important insights about what customers valued, and the senior engineer shared that it “was pretty valuable information, because those were kind of sacred cows.”
 She was starting to feel “real empowerment.”

 To reframe Lemond: Product work never gets easier, you’ll just have more impact—and maybe a bit more sanity, flow, and satisfaction.